juxor/afaq/markdown/secJ7.md

 nature of our politics and our desire for freedom, support such acts of rebellion and, ultimately, social revolution.
-Not to do so means ignoring people in struggle against our common enemy and ignoring the means by which anarchists ideas and attitudes will grow within existing society.
+Not to do so means ignoring people in struggle against our common enemy and ignoring the means by which anarchist ideas and attitudes will grow within existing society.
 Thus Alexander Berkman was right when he wrote:

 > _"That is why it is no prophecy to foresee that some day it must come to